Seq # 185330400

 Imago

-Head ochreous; forewing ground colour olive brown, white pattern consisting of a rather long, slightly upwards curved, basal line, finely edged with brown scales; four costal and four dorsal striae, the first pair prolonged along the costa and margin till the base of the wing, the last three pairs touching in the centre, sometimes merging into a transversal band, especially the third pair; a small black dot in the apical area.
+Head ochreous; forewing ground colour olive brown, a white pattern consisting of a rather long, slightly upwards curved, basal line, finely edged with brown scales; four costal and four dorsal striae, the first pair prolonged along the costa and margin till the base of the wing, the last three pairs touching in the centre, sometimes merging into a transversal band, especially the third pair; a small black dot in the apical area.

 Museum specimens